apoorvkh/torchrunx/docs/source/contributing.rst

 Ensure you have the latest development environment installed.
 After cloning our repository, `install pixi <https://pixi.sh/latest/#installation>`_ and run ``pixi shell`` in the repo's root directory.
 Additionally, we use `ruff <https://github.com/astral-sh/ruff>`_ for linting and formatting, `pyright <https://github.com/microsoft/pyright>`_ for type checking, and ``pytest`` for testing.

+TODO: just write these as Pixi run commands

 Testing
 -------